bbcho/risktools-dev/README.md

 # pyRTL

+NOTES:
-NOTE: Only works with rpy2 version < 3.0.
-Verified working with version 2.9.5.
+* Only works with rpy2 version >= 3.0.
+Verified working with version 3.2.6

-Need to upgrade to 3.X
+* All datetimes are given in UTC

 Python wrapper for R library RTL found at https://github.com/risktoollib/RTL